 Frank Ferguson is one of five co-founders of Curriculum Associates.
 Frank graduated from Iowa State University in 1950 with a degree in journalism and minors in education and psychology.
 He received an MBA from MIT in 1959.
 Frank served as President of the BOSE Corporation from 1969–1976, as President of Curriculum Associates from 1976–2008 and since then, as its Chairman.
 Frank is a member of the Boston chapter of Social Venture Partners, a non-profit that mentors and financially supports organizations with social missions.
 Since 2010, Frank has been a board advisor to the Lionheart Foundation.
 He has been profoundly influenced by the work of Dr. Martin E. P. Seligman, and especially by the implications for instruction and learning arising from the connection of oral language to cognition set forth in Lev Vygotsky's seminal work, Thought and Language.
 Frank was recently honored with an AAP Hall of Fame Award for lifetime achievement and contributions to the education industry.

 Rob Waldron, Chief Executive Officer

-Prior to joining, Rob served as CEO of Jumpstart, a national nonprofit preparing preschoolers from low-income backgrounds for success, and as CEO of Score Learning, a unit of Kaplan Education.
+Prior to joining, Rob served as CEO of Jumpstart, a national nonprofit preparing preschoolers from low-income backgrounds for success, and as CEO of the K12 tutoring division of Kaplan Education.
 Rob also served as an operating executive at private equity firm Berkshire Partners.

 , Rob served as a Fellow at Harvard's Kennedy School and is on the board of Van Pool, a transportation provider for students with special needs.
 Rob received his B.A. from Northwestern and M.B.A. from Harvard.